codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 ## Users and administrators

 You can define the level of access (**user** or **administrator**) from the same screen where you [add collaborators]({{site.baseurl}}/docs/accounts/invite-your-team-member/) to your account.
-From the left sidebar of the Codefresh UI choose *Account Settings* and then click on the *People* menu item under *User Management*.
+From the left sidebar of the Codefresh UI choose *Account Settings* and then click on the *Users & Teams* menu item under *User Management*.

-{% include image.html
+{% include
+  image.html
   lightbox="true"
-  file="/images/administration/access-control/user-access-control.png"
-  url="/images/administration/access-control/user-access-control.png"
+  file="/images/administration/users/invite-users.png"
+  url="/images/administration/users/invite-users.png"
-  alt="User access control"
+  alt="User Access control"
-  caption="User access control"
+  caption="User Access control"
-  max-width="80%"
+    max-width="90%"
 %}

 Next to each user you can click the drop-down box to decide the level access.
 There is another drop-down for the [SSO configuration]({{site.baseurl}}/docs/administration/single-sign-on/) as well.